 Laser etching is becoming increasingly popular for a number of reasons.
 First, it is a very efficient and cost-effective way to produce high-quality results.
 In addition, laser-etched designs are highly resistant to wear and tear, making them ideal for products that will be used frequently.

 Laser Etching Process

-During the laser etching process, the laser beam melts the material, vaporizing it or evaporating it, and then the material is blown away by a stream of gas.
+During the laser etching process, the laser beam melts the material, vaporizing it or evaporating it.
 The process is quick and precise, making it ideal for creating high-quality marks on products.